Studying Mathematics at Cambridge

 How to apply

-We accept applications for Mathematics in both the October application round and the January application round.
-The January application round is specifically for candidates applying for certain subjects at the three mature Colleges at Cambridge (Hughes Hall, Wolfson, and St Edmund’s).
 The January round is particularly suited to those applicants taking one-year courses who may not have covered enough of the course content to apply in October, but are able to make a competitive application by January.
+In most other cases, it is best to apply in October.

 Requirements